 The symptoms of a delayed reaction can be more or less severe than symptoms of an immediate reaction.

-A study in Annals of Allergy, Asthma, and Immunology found that 2 percent of people treated for an allergic reaction at hospital emergency rooms developed a second, late reaction.
+A 2015 study found that 2 percent of people treated for an allergic reaction at hospital emergency rooms developed a second, late reaction.
 That delayed reaction occurred, on average, 15 hours after people were first treated.
-Another study published in the same journal found that about 15 percent of children had a second severe allergic reaction hours after their first reaction.
+Another study found that about 15 percent of children had a second severe allergic reaction hours after their first reaction.

 You’re more likely to have a delayed reaction if you: